Civilization: Beyond Earth: Changes from the traditional Civilization formula

-A quest system has been added to the basic civilization formula to further differentiate this game.
+Beyond Earth adds a quest system to the civilization formula.
 Quests can come from the construction of buildings or the discovery of certain items.
 Many quests give the player a choice on what perks they want.

 Aliens are more than just the "barbarians" of a traditional civilization game.
 They tend to be in much greater numbers and can put up a much bigger fight in the beginning of the game.
 Should the player choose to provoke them, aliens tend to be more aggressive, and may openly attack the player's lands.

 An orbital layer has been added to Beyond Earth.
 Satellites launched around a faction's orbital layer provide bonuses to the tiles below them.
 For example, if a player launches a solar collector, any tile below this collector will provide the player with an additional energy bonus.
 In the later game, some satellites can serve as weaponry or can help transport units across the map.
 To counter orbital units artillery style units can shoot them down.

 Additionally, many of the later game technologies that were present in previous Civilization titles are now available very early in the game, or, as some developers put it during a YouTube game/interview, players are not "reinventing the wheel".